-Welcome to my site: its primary function is to serve as a repository for my publications (technical papers, book reviews and some popular and semi-popular articles).
-Please go here for access to these.
+This site’s primary function is to serve as a repository for my publications (technical papers, book reviews and some popular and semi-popular articles).
+Please GO HERE for access to these.
+I also sell signed copies of my books.
+Please GO HERE to see what’s currently available.

 Research Interests

-My research has been published in Journal of Zoology, Trends in Ecology and Evolution, PLOS ONE, Biology Letters, Journal of Systematic Palaeontology and Journal of Vertebrate Paleontology.
-Google Scholar currently lists my overall h-index at 15 and i10-rating at 19.
+My research has been published in Science, Journal of Zoology, Trends in Evolution and Ecology, PLOS ONE, PeerJ, Biology Letters, Journal of Systematic Palaeontology and Journal of Vertebrate Paleontology.
+Google Scholar currently lists my overall h-index at 32 and i10-index at 71.

-I produce technical research on dinosaurs, marine reptiles and other animals, but I also write popular articles for magazines, including Scientific American and BBC Focus.
+I produce technical research on dinosaurs, marine reptiles and other animals, but I also write popular articles for magazines, including Scientific American, BBC Focus and Fortean Times.
 I have written or contributed to over ten books.
 Some are written for a technical audience (Dinosaurs of the Isle of Wight, co-written with David Martill, and Dinosaurs and Other Extinct Saurians: A Historical Perspective, co-edited with Richard Moody, Eric Buffetaut and David Martill) but most are popular books written for older children and interested adults.
-They include Walking With Dinosaurs: The Evidence (co-authored with David Martill; BBC Books, 2001), The Great Dinosaur Discoveries (A&C Black/University of California Press, 2009), Dinosaur Record Breakers (Carlton Book, 2011), and All Yesterdays (co-authored with John Conway and C. M. Kosemen, Lulu Books, 2012).
+They include Dinosaurs: How They Lived and Evolved (co-authored with Paul Barrett; Natural History Museum, 2016), Hunting Monsters (Arturus, 2017), Walking With Dinosaurs: The Evidence (co-authored with David Martill; BBC Books, 2001), The Great Dinosaur Discoveries (A&C Black/University of California Press, 2009), Dinosaur Record Breakers (Carlton Book, 2011), and All Yesterdays (co-authored with John Conway and C. M. Kosemen, Lulu Books, 2012).
 Other books are currently underway.

 From 1997 to 2006 I worked on the predatory dinosaurs of the Lower Cretaceous of southern England, focusing for my PhD on the tyrannosauroid Eotyrannus.
-Since completing my PhD I’ve worked in the media (I worked for London-based media company Impossible Pictures during 2007), as a technical editor, a freelance author, and as a lecturer.
-Our masters course in vertebrate palaeontology at the University of Southampton has been running since October 2012; I’ve been providing lectures on much of vertebrate diversity for this course (fish, amphibians, reptiles, birds, mammals).
+In 2007, I worked for London-based media company Impossible Pictures, and latterly as a technical editor, a freelance author, and as a lecturer.
+Between 2012 and 2015 I co-ran a masters course in vertebrate palaeontology at the University of Southampton wherein I lectured on vertebrate diversity and evolutionary history.

 I spend as much time in the field as possible, looking at live animals.
 I have conducted palaeontological fieldwork in England (Isle of Wight, East Sussex, Yorkshire coast), north Africa (Morocco and Libya) and Romania.